 Our department offers concentrations at three levels of intensity: minor, major, and specialist programs.

 Both specialist and major programs provide excellent preparation for MA and PhD programs in philosophy.

 A PhD in philosophy is for one who wishes to become a professor in a philosophy department at a university: to write philosophy articles of the sort students read in our courses, and to teach philosophy courses at the undergraduate and perhaps also graduate level.

-An MA in philosophy can serve many purposes: it can be a bridge to a PhD program for one who does not feel quite ready; the intensive focus and heightened intellectual atmosphere can be valuable in its own right, and can also distinguish one from the field in applications for jobs or positions in professional schools.
+An MA in philosophy can serve many purposes: it can be a bridge to a PhD program; the intensive focus and heightened intellectual atmosphere can be valuable in its own right, and can also distinguish one from the field in applications for jobs or positions in professional schools.

 Our department offers annual workshops to explain graduate study in philosophy and the applications process, and also intensive personal assistance to students assembling application files.

-Further information on graduate study is available from the Philosophical Gourmet Report.
+Further information on graduate study in philosophy is available from the Philosophical Gourmet Report.